garrettdreyfus/python-holteandtalley/README.md

 # HolteAndTalleyMLDPy
-A implementation of the Holte and Talley Mixed layer depth algorithm in Python.
+An implementation of the Holte and Talley Mixed layer depth algorithm in Python.